John Coughlin (footballer)

-John Coughlin (born 11 April 1963 in New York City) is a football player and manager.
+John Coughlin (born 11 April 1963) is a Scottish football player and manager.

-He played for Meadowbank Thistle and Berwick Rangers until injury forced him out of the game.
+A right-back, he played for Meadowbank Thistle and Berwick Rangers until injury forced him out of the game.
 He is a SJFA capped player from his time at Newtongrange Star.

 Following his playing career, Coughlin began a career in management with St Mirren.

 Playing career

 Coughlin started out his playing career in junior football where he is a SJFA capped player from his time at Newtongrange Star.

 He signed for the club Meadowbank Thistle in 1991 where he played until 1993, before moving to Berwick Rangers until injury forced him out of the game.
 Coughlin was assistant manager to Tom Hendrie at Berwick Rangers, helping the club win promotion in 1994.
 He left Berwick Rangers in 1996 and joined Alloa Athletic along with Hendrie where they also lead Alloa to promotion in 1998.

 Managerial career

 St Mirren

 In 1998 Coughlin joined St Mirren and helped lead them to the championship in 2000.
 He was appointed St Mirren manager in December 2002, but results faltered and he stood down the following November.